 List of Horse Breeds: A to Z Guide

 Horses and people have been bound together for many, many years—perhaps even thousands of years.

-There was a time when we viewed a horse as being just another food source.
-But once people learned to ride, this opened up a whole new world; the horse was a fast means of transport, and over hundreds of years, a new relationship between man and horse was forged.
+There was a time when we viewed a horse as just another food source.
+But once people learned to ride, this opened up a whole new world; the horse was a fast means of transport, and over hundreds of years, this led to a new relationship between people and horses.
 Today, horses are used mainly for sporting and recreational purposes.

 What Is a Horse Breed?

 All horses are members of the Equidae family.
 The horse is then further categorized into different breeds.